carotene/carotene-docs/quick_overview/serverapi.rst

 That is it.
 A POST request with a parameter ``message``.
 The content of ``message`` should be encoded in JSON.
 If it is not, Carotene will do try to encode it.
 Note that although in these examples we are just sending strings around, you could publish more complex structures.

+In a real application, your backend will be doing these requests, instead of you doing them manually.
+Imagine that your admin has a separate web view where she enters the messages.
+You may want to do things with them, like store them in the database, and then publish them to Carotene.
+Or you can have messages that are scheduled to be sent at some times.
+This feature allows you to do so.

+As you can see, we don't need to authenticate ourselves when talking to the API REST.
+Messages that arrive to it will be assumed to come from the backend.
+It is a very good idea to **restrict the access to the API** to an IP.
+Learn how to do it in the manual chapter :ref:`manual-restrict-api-access-label`.

+Check out the next step of the tutorial: :ref:`scoreboard-authorization-label`

-In order to subscribe, we need to change the configuration.
+Now, in order to subscribe to channels, we need to change the configuration.
 We have to tell Carotene a list of the channels we want to subscribe to, and where to POST the messages that are received.
 Let's do it.

 .. code-block:: erlang